Oshkosh NGDV: Design

-Oshkosh candidate
+Overview

 Described as the 'duck-billed option', Oshkosh's NGDV has been designed to maximize interior volume and outward visibility for drivers who will be required to move against traffic in pedestrian-heavy areas.
 It is also tall enough for a person to stand inside and work.
 Current-generation automotive safety features employed by the design include airbags, a 360-degree camera, automatic emergency braking, and collision avoidance systems.
 The sliding door cab is air-conditioned.

 The contract calls for a minimum order of 50,000 NGDVs, with options for up to 165,000, delivered over a 10-year period; the first NGDVs were scheduled to enter service in 2023.
-Initially, USPS announced that 5,000 vehicles in the first order will be battery-electric, the remainder using an internal combustion engine (ICE).
+Initially, USPS announced that 5,000 vehicles in the first order will be battery-electric, the remainder using an internal combustion engine.
 The proportion of all-electric NGDVs being ordered has increased since then in response to sharp criticism of the original plan.

 Drivetrain

-There are four planned variants: either an internal combustion engine or battery-electric powertrain, both of which will have options for either two- or four-wheel drive.
+There are four planned variants: either an internal combustion engine (ICE) or battery-electric vehicle (BEV) powertrain, both of which will have options for either two- (2WD) or four-wheel (4WD) drive.
 The 2WD ICE model will have 4,112 purchased parts; the 4WD ICE model has 3,995 parts in common with the 2WD ICE model, while BEV variants have 3,297 and 3,196 parts in common with the 2WD ICE for the 2WD and 4WD BEV models, respectively.

 Either powertrain option can be built for future orders, and models with an ICE can be converted to battery-electric if required.
 Ford has been announced as the drivetrain subsystem supplier, including engines, traction motors, and transmissions.
 Ford Component Sales also will provide Oshkosh with key parts for suspensions and other components, including cabin interiors.
 The earlier Oshkosh prototype evaluated during testing was based on the Ford Transit van.